10 THINGS YOU MUST DO DURING SUMMER IN ALBERTA

 Canada really is full of some incredible wildlife.
 Summer is the best time of year to see animals in the country as this is the month that they come out to play.
 Bears are in much lower areas and grazing for food, elk are in the beginning phases of the rutting season, and the whale watching period is in full swing.

 I do have one tip though… make sure you bring bear spray.
+Safety first!

-Visit Sled Dog Kennels in the Off Season
+Visit Sled Dog Kennels in the Off-Season

 When thinking of things to do in Alberta, a very popular activity to do is dog-sledding.

 Unfortunately in the summer, there’s obviously no snow, so this activity is not always available.
 Instead, during the warmer months, the kennels operate tours of their grounds while the dogs have a rest from all of their hard work during the winter.
-Some kennels still run dog-sledding with road-style sleds, which may be something of interest.
-But otherwise, I highly recommend simply visiting the kennels and enjoying some time with a bunch of adorable huskies!

 A lot of people really miss their pets when they’re abroad, and this is the perfect way to get your fix of cute, fluffy, playful dogs.